 I still love my Singer 4452, though, and I don’t plan to trade it in anytime soon!
 However, if I were still choosing my first heavy-duty machine, I’m not sure the extra features of the 4452 would have been worth the extra money for me.

 Singer 4452 Pros

 - Fast and powerful for all fabric types

-- Ability to alter presser foot pressure to fine-tune sewing for all fabrics
+- Adjustable presser foot pressure to fine-tune sewing for all fabrics

 - Included accessories make sewing thicker fabrics even easier!